tiffanyfay/bootiful-kubernetes-operators-workshop/workshop/content/exercises/reconciler.md

           return configMapList.getItems().stream().anyMatch(item -> item.getMetadata().getName().equals(configMap.getMetadata().getName()));
       }
 ```
-As `CoreV1Api` class doesn't provide an "apply" functionality, we have to implement it ourselves.
-To get a list of all ConfigMaps in the namespace, we are using the `coreV1Api.listNamespacedConfigMap` method.
-With the resulting list, it will be then checked whether a ConfigMap with the name already exists in the namespace.
+To get a **list of all ConfigMaps in the namespace**, we are using the `coreV1Api.listNamespacedConfigMap` method.
+With the resulting list, it will be then **checked whether a ConfigMap with the name already exists in the namespace**.
 If that's the case, the `coreV1Api.replaceNamespacedConfigMap` will update the ConfigMap resource with the updated configuration.
 Otherwise, the `coreV1Api.createNamespacedConfigMap` method will be used to create the configured ConfigMap in the cluster.
-As you can see all those methods have several additional parameters, which we set to null, to just use the defaults.
+As you can see **all those methods have several additional parameters, which we set to null, to just use the defaults**.

 ```editor:insert-lines-before-line
 file: ~/controller/src/main/java/io/spring/controller/FooReconciler.java